sashfaq911/Hospital_Encounters_Analysis_in_SQL/README.md

 GROUP BY yr
 ORDER BY yr;

--- Encounter class mix
+-- Encounter class percentage for each year
 SELECT YEAR(START) AS yr,
   ROUND(SUM(CASE WHEN ENCOUNTERCLASS='emergency' THEN 1 ELSE 0 END)/COUNT(*)*100,1) AS emergency_pct,
   ROUND(SUM(CASE WHEN ENCOUNTERCLASS='inpatient' THEN 1 ELSE 0 END)/COUNT(*)*100,1) AS inpatient_pct
 FROM encounters
+GROUP BY yr
-GROUP BY yr;
+ORDER BY yr;

 -- 30-day readmission detection
 WITH cte AS (